Cart Total Items (0)

 Lithium polymer batteries replace the liquid electrolyte with a gel or solid polymer.
 Manufacturers can produce it as a soft pouch, making it thinner, lighter, and available in almost any shape.You’ll find LiPo cells in smartphones, drones, and wearables anywhere weight and form factor are critical constraints.

-Criteria Li-Ion (18650) LiPo
+Criteria Li-Ion Battery LiPo Battery

-Cycle Life 500–1000+ cycles 300–500 cycles typically
+Cycle Life Usually 500–1000+ cycles Usually 300–500 cycles, depending on design

 When LiPo Wins Over Lithium Ion